-Since 1996, when the Beachwood course was acquired, Durban Country Club members have been in the fortunate position of being able to play on two great championship courses.
+Since the mid-1990's, when the Beachwood course was acquired, Durban Country Club members have been in the fortunate position of being able to play on two great championship courses.
 The Gary Player Design Group and Top Turf remodeled Beachwood, substantially altering the 4th and 14th fairways, as well as installing 78 new bunkers throughout the course.

 Originally designed around a mangrove swamp by Percy Gilbert Stiebel in the late 1920s, Beachwood lies to the north of Durban, some five kilometres from the Country Club, near Virginia airport.
 Apart from the par three 2nd hole, all fairways run parallel to each other along the Indian Ocean coastline.
 The first ten holes up to the half way house are tight, with trees and bush defining many of the fairways.
 The course then opens up and the remainder of the back nine is more forgiving.